JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Colony Script

 In this example, you will create a simple Node script.
 The script will run through the necessary steps to connect to the network, create a token, create a colony, and make a payment.
+A working example using the same methods can be found in the [colony-starter](https://github.com/JoinColony/colonyStarter/tree/master/packages/colony-starter) package.

+*Note: If you change the input values and encounter a bug, it is not necessary to call every method again.
+For example, if you provided an incorrect `amount` when attempting to call the `mintTokens` method, you already have a token, a colony, and the colony is set as the token owner, so you would comment out steps 3, 4, and 6 and use your colony address for `getColonyClientByAddress`.*

 Create a `colony.js` file in the root of your project and add the following code: